 - Scoop up one barely rounded tablespoon of dough per cookie (see photos in post for reference).
 Place on the cookie sheet about 2 ½ inches apart.

-- Cut a small, cookie-sized square of parchment paper, and locate a flat-bottomed glass.
+- Cut a small, cookie-sized square of parchment paper, and find a flat-bottomed glass.
 Use the glass to flatten the cookies, with the parchment square in between to prevent sticking.
-The cookies should be about ¼ inch thick and 2 ½ inches in diameter.
-It's okay for the outer edges of the cookies to be somewhat jagged.
+Press down firmly.
+The cookies should be about ¼-inch thick and 2 ½ inches in diameter.
+It's okay for the outer edges of the cookies to look jagged.
 This gives the cookies a lacy (yet rustic) look and those frilly parts get nice and crisp.

 - Bake for 10 to 12 minutes or until the edges and bottoms are golden.
 If you suspect your oven runs hot, you may want to check on them sooner than 10 minutes.
 Allow the cookies to cool on the baking sheet.